 Impact on SEO Rankings and Performance

 Google treats both domain types equally in ranking potential.
 However, each impacts SEO differently in execution.
+Your TLD choice also influences how efficiently Google manages crawl budget optimization across regions.

 1. Geotargeting